Tranexamic Acid Is a Buzzy New Ingredient That Works Wonders on Dark Spots

-So what exactly is tranexamic acid?
+So, what exactly is tranexamic acid?
 It started as a prescription medication used to mimic our natural amino acid, lysine.
-"It's often used during surgery and in the case of [accidents] and emergencies as a haemostatic agent," which controls or stops heavy bleeding, aesthetic doctor Hayder Ria, MD, told POPSUGAR.
+"It's often used during surgery and in the case of [accidents] and emergencies as a haemostatic agent," which controls or stops heavy bleeding, aesthetic doctor Hayder Ria, MD, tells POPSUGAR.
 However, it is now being used as an effective treatment for pigmentation and brightening skin.
 "Tranexamic acid interferes with the structure of plasminogen in the skin to reduce the effect of ultraviolet radiation on skin cells (keratinocytes).
 This leads to a reduction in the production of a natural pigment called melanin, which makes our skin darker and can cause discoloration on the skin such as pigmentation."

-Dermatologist Tiina Meder, MD, explained: "Tranexamic acid provides a powerful and specific anti-inflammatory action" and stops pigmentation from forming under the skin.
+Dermatologist Tiina Meder, MD, explains: "Tranexamic acid provides a powerful and specific anti-inflammatory action" and stops pigmentation from forming under the skin.
 At the same time, it blocks the transfer of pigment, while also calming the skin and helping to restore the skin barrier.
-It works well for those who are bothered by their pigmentation or melasma, "a condition where melanin production in certain patches of skin is increased and leads to irregular darkening of the skin," said Dr. Ria, noting that the ingredient can also be useful for people who have "high levels of estrogen, such as women who are pregnant or on the contraceptive pill."
+It works well for those who are bothered by their pigmentation or melasma, "a condition where melanin production in certain patches of skin is increased and leads to irregular darkening of the skin," says Dr. Ria, noting that the ingredient can also be useful for people who have "high levels of estrogen, such as women who are pregnant or on the contraceptive pill."

-In general, the ingredient is safe, said Dr. Meder.
+In general, the ingredient is safe, says Dr. Meder.
 "Tranexamic acid is a safe and effective treatment that acts differently compared with acids of hydroquinone treatments," which is known to be in many skin-lightening products.
-Dr. Ria noted that "there are studies showing the effect of tranexamic acid on reducing skin pigmentation, [however] this has not yet been verified in any major trials yet, which is why lots of people continue to question how effective it is as a treatment."
-Dr. Meder also warned that although tranexamic acid is effective for treating melasma, it won't work on freckles or age spots.
+Dr. Ria notes that "there are studies showing the effect of tranexamic acid on reducing skin pigmentation, [however] this has not yet been verified in any major trials yet, which is why lots of people continue to question how effective it is as a treatment."
+Dr. Meder also warns that although tranexamic acid is effective for treating melasma, it won't work on freckles or age spots.
 Products containing tranexamic acid are very popular for treatment after an IPL or laser treatment.
 "This is especially true in sunny states because it keeps the UV sensitivity of the skin under control," she said.